serg9/Convert-csv/README.md

 # Convert-csv
-Service app which generate new column to table
+Python file which generate new column to table